 Getting a Vaccine from Drexel Other Ways to Obtain Your Vaccine Proof of Vaccination Booster Shots More Info

 Widespread vaccination builds widespread immunity.
-For the 2021-2022 academic year, Drexel requires all faculty, professional staff and postdoctoral trainees, as well as undergraduate and graduate students in full-time and part-time face-to-face programs, to be vaccinated, with limited medical and religious exceptions.
+Drexel requires all faculty, professional staff and postdoctoral trainees, as well as undergraduate and graduate students in full-time and part-time face-to-face programs, to be vaccinated, with limited medical and religious exceptions.
 Online students who have any residency/on-campus component to their studies are required to be vaccinated.
 Drexel strongly encourages that members of our community receive vaccination for the safety of themselves and those around them, even if their studies are fully online.
-All eligible on-campus community members who have not received a medical or religious exemption must also receive a booster vaccine shot for the Winter term, and upload proof of booster vaccination to the Drexel Health Checker.
+We recommend that all eligible on-campus community members who have not received a medical or religious exemption also receive a booster vaccine shot, and upload proof of booster vaccination to the Drexel Health Checker.
 Learn more under "Booster Vaccinations" below.

 If you're a Drexel community member, you can schedule a vaccination or booster shot appointment now by calling Student Health (215-220-4700) or using this secure link to schedule at one of our partnership clinics with SunRay Pharmacy:

 Schedule Your COVID Vaccination or Booster

 If you’ve been vaccinated and boosted, be sure to upload your proof of vaccination using the Drexel Health Checker (see "Providing Proof of Vaccination" below).
-It is important that you continue to wear a mask in all on-campus spaces and on public transit, and report any symptoms of COVID-19 through the Heath Checker.
+It is important that you continue to wear a mask in all "masks required" on-campus spaces, and report any symptoms of COVID-19 through the Heath Checker.